What state-specific laws govern the employment relationship?

 In defining independent contractor status, the New York State Department of Labor states that in the performance of their duties independent contractors are free from:

-Factors considered by the New York State Department of Labor include whether the worker:
+Factors considered by the New York State Department of Labor in determining employee or independent contractor status include whether the worker:

 - has an established business;